Hajer-Thabet/Pomodoro_timer_Project/README.md

   ◦ Focus Duration

      • Default is set to 25 minutes.
-Goes up or down by intervals of 5
+Goes up or down by intervals of 5.
-     • Minus button decreases by 5 (can't go lower than 5 min)
+     • Minus button decreases by 5 (can't go lower than 5 min).
-     • Plus button increases by 5 (can't go above 60 min)
+     • Plus button increases by 5 (can't go above 60 min).

    <img src="public/image/focus.png">

   ◦ Break Duration

     • Default is set to 5 minutes.
-Goes up or down by intervals of 1
+Goes up or down by intervals of 1.
-    • Minus button decreases by 5 (can't go lower than 1 min)
+    • Minus button decreases by 5 (can't go lower than 1 min).
-    • Plus button increases by 1 (can't go above 15 min)
+    • Plus button increases by 1 (can't go above 15 min).

    <img src="public/image/break.png">

   ◦Play Button

-    • Clicking button starts counting down from focus duration
+    • Clicking button starts counting down from focus duration.
-    • Progress bar fills up
+    • Progress bar fills up.
-    • Pausing stops the timer, displays a "Paused" text, stops the progress
+    • Pausing stops the timer, displays a "Paused" text, stops the progress.
-    • If timer reaches the end on focus, will sound an alarm, then automatically jump to break and vice versa
+    • If timer reaches the end on focus, will sound an alarm, then automatically jump to break and vice versa.

    <img src="public/image/play.png">